Vajradarshini: teaching creative, contemporary Buddhism

 Applying the Dharma to everyday life - My nan used to ask me, “How’s your Buddhism?” as if it were just one part of my life.
 But I see it differently: all of life is an opportunity to practice.
 Someone once asked Sangharakshita, the founding teacher of my order, “How do I get a mind like yours?”
 His reply was unexpected.
 He didn’t say “study harder” or “meditate longer,” but simply: “Reflect on everything that happens to you.”
 When we look at our daily lives through the lens of the Dharma, insight begins to grow.

 Finding opportunities to practice - Awakening takes intensity, but that doesn’t mean abandoning everyday life to live on a mountaintop retreat.
-Believing that can make awakening feel out of reach.
+That idea can make awakening feel out of reach.
 The truth is, every life—yours, mine, anyone’s—is full of opportunities for wholehearted practice.
 Red Ladder Studio is here to help you discover yours.

 Taking a creative approach to the Dharma - Creativity is what brings the Dharma alive for me.
-Beyond words and concepts, I love making connections between Dharma, art, and culture.
-A melancholic film might bring alive the teaching on compassion, while our meditation means we’re more deeply moved by the film.
+Taking my understanding beyond words and concepts by making connections between Dharma, art, and culture.
+A melancholic film might bring alive the teaching on compassion, while having a meditation practice helps us be more deeply moved by the film.
 Art and Dharma can shine a light on one another, each amplifying the truth and beauty in the other.

 Red Ladder Studio sits at the junction between the Dharma, contemporary art and culture, and everyday life.